SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/policy-and-compliance/dlp/dlp.md

 ms.author: chrisda
 author: chrisda
 manager: laurawi
-ms.date: 4/19/2018
+ms.date: 6/12/2018
 ms.audience: ITPro
 ms.topic: article
 ms.prod: office-online-server
 localization_priority: Normal
 ms.assetid: 7c8ed3c1-ca91-4d9b-b16b-0a2b8ac89730
-description: "Learn about DLP policies in on-premises Exchange 2016, including what they contain and how to test them."
+description: "Summary: Learn about DLP policies in on-premises Exchange 2016, including what they contain and how to test them."
 ---

 # Data loss prevention in Exchange 2016

-Learn about DLP policies in on-premises Exchange 2016, including what they contain and how to test them.
+ **Summary**: Learn about DLP policies in on-premises Exchange 2016, including what they contain and how to test them.

 Data loss prevention (DLP) is important in Exchange Server 2016 because business critical email communication often includes sensitive data.
 DLP features make managing sensitive data in email messages easier than ever before by balancing compliance requirements without unnecessarily hindering the productivity of workers.
 For a conceptual overview of DLP, watch the following video.